Palestine–United States relations: History

-On May 1, 1978, the PLO was allowed to open the Palestine Information Office (PIO) in Washington DC.
+On 1 May 1978, the PLO was allowed to open the Palestine Information Office (PIO) in Washington, D.C.
 The PIO was registered with the Justice Department as a foreign agent.
 In 1987, the United States Congress adopted the Anti-Terrorism Act, which declared the PLO a terrorist organization, with a consequential ban on assisting it in any way, and the government ordered the closure of the PIO.
 The PIO appealed to the courts, but their objections were rejected.

 In 1988 a presidential waiver was issued to allow contact with the organization.
 A PLO office was reopened in 1989 as the Palestine Affairs Center.
-The PLO Mission office in Washington D.C. was opened in 1994.
+The PLO Mission office in Washington, D.C. was opened in 1994.
 Following the establishment of the Palestinian National Authority in 1994 under the Oslo Agreement, the PLO office was renamed the PLO Mission to the United States.

 On 20 July 2010, the United States Department of State agreed to upgrade the status of the PLO Mission in the United States to "General Delegation of the PLO".
 The PLO Mission Office was ordered closed in October 2018.